 Muhlenberg’s Art Department is housed in the Baker Center for the Arts, a modernist building designed by internationally acclaimed architect Philip Johnson.
-Built in 1976, this structure, whose dramatic focus is a 220-foot, sky lit galleria, houses the department’s studios for painting, drawing, sculpture, printmaking, darkroom photography, and digital media—in addition to an art gallery, classrooms, and image library.
+Built in 1976, this structure, whose dramatic focus is a 220-foot, sky lit galleria, houses the department’s studios for painting, drawing, sculpture, printmaking, darkroom photography, and digital media—in addition to an art gallery and classrooms.

-Photography/Digital Media Studio Macintosh laptops with Adobe CS6, Epson scanners, Epson inkjet printers, complete range of film and digital cameras, lighting studio equipped with strobes and hot lights, critique space, and print prep area.
-Additional computers are available in the Walson Digital Cultures Learning Space.
+Photography/Digital Media Studio Macintosh laptops with Adobe Creative Cloud, Epson scanners, Epson inkjet printers, complete range of film and digital cameras, lighting studio equipped with strobes and hot lights, critique space, and print prep area.

-Digital Media Workroom Sound editing equipment, Epson 9900 printer for large format work, print prep area
+Digital Media Workroom Epson 9900 printer for large format work, print prep area

-Printmaking Studio Fully equipped for woodblock, etching, screenprint, lithography and hybrid/digital printmaking.
-72” Takach etching & lithography combination press, 32” Charles Brand etching press, 2 Mac computer stations with Adobe CS6, Epson Scanner, laser printer, safety and ventilation equipment
+Printmaking Studio Fully equipped for woodblock, etching, screenprint, lithography and hybrid/digital printmaking equipment.
+72” Takach etching & lithography combination press, 32” Charles Brand etching press, 2 Mac computer stations with Adobe Suite, Epson Scanner, laser printer, safety and ventilation equipment

 Drawing Studio Controlled lighting, studio work stands, large inventory of still life materials